princebot/pythonize/README.md

 bootstrapping cloud and local boxen when golden images were unavailable or nonexistent.
-I've employed it to package Python apps for sharing with other engineers at work and to run Python admin scripts in wild-west server environments where sane configuration management yet remains a pipe dream.
+I've employed it to package Python apps for sharing with other engineers at work and to run Python admin scripts in wild-west server environments where sane configuration management remains a pipe dream.

 I made **pythonize** mainly to scratch my own itch — and now I'm